-Evaluator: Discuss that taking program money or items is theft and needs to be reported immediately.
-Because theft of program money or supplies can be common, discuss with the employee any theft they may have heard about, witnessed, or could predict might occur at that program.
+Facilitator: Discuss that taking program money or items is theft, not financial exploitation.
+It would still need to be reported immediately.
+Because theft of program money or supplies can be common, discuss with the DSP any theft s/he may have heard about, witnessed, or could predict may occur at his/her program.